MichalWielki/3D-renderer/README.md

 or

-gcc src/main.c src/PointTransformations.c -lSDL2 -o a
+gcc main.c -o a -lSDL2 -ggdb